helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor2-mod-list.md

 : I use the Individual component installer.
 The components I install are:
 : * 1 - Kaevee Removal
 : * 2 - Saedhe's Head
-: * 4 - Atton at the End
 : * 5 - Atris Dialog Tweaks
 : * 6 - Trayus Mandalore Conversation
 : * Extras 2 - Gand Warrior's Awareness Check